tc39/proposal-smart-pipelines/readme.md

 // Unexpected token `=>`.
 // Cannot parse base expression.
 ```
-Because arrow functions have looser precedence than the pipeline operator `|>`,
+Because arrow functions have looser precedence than the pipe operator `|>`,
 it is never ambiguous with the parenthesized-list syntax for N-ary pipelines.
 The above invalid code is being interpreted as if it were the below:
 ```js